On the penalized maximum likelihood estimation of high-dimensional approximate factor model: Empirical study

-From both Table \ref{Table1} and Table \ref{Table2}, we can find that except for some special case ($n=100,p=50$) our algorithm outperforms the MMEM algorithm, which implies that preserving the positive definiteness of $\bSigma_{\be}$ can improve the estimation of $\bLambda$ and $\bff$, and the estimation of $\bSigma_{\be}$ has non-negligible impact on the estimation of $\bLambda$ and $\bff$.
-Specifically, when the percentage of nonpositivity of $\hbSigma_{\be}$ (or $\hbSigma_{\by}$) is higher, the superiority of our algorithm becomes more obvious.
-Moreover, our numerical result also shows that the MMEM algorithm performs not stable in giving the estimation of $\bSigma_{\be}$ for its higher variance of RMSE.
-From Table \ref{Table2}, we note that the EPC algorithm gives best performance when $\hbSigma_{\be}$ is positive definite.
-This coincides the conclusion given in \citep{Bai16} that it is hard to see whether MMEM(EMAPG) or EPC dominates the other.
-In general, we find that preserving the positive definiteness of the error covariance matrix can improve the estimation of loading matrix and factor for both the one step penalized MLE and the two step EPC methods.
-Another issue should be addressed is CUP time of the algorithms, all the simulations are performed in Matlab on a PC AMD Athlon(tm) II X2 215 processor, 2.7Ghz.
-We find that for Model 1 the CPU time of EMAPG is usually longer than that of MMEM due to guaranteeing $\hbSigma_{\be}$ positive definite, but no more than 10 times.
-However, for Model 2 the things change dramatically.
-The CPU time of EMAPG can be much and even about 100 times longer than that of MMEM, and then the reward of high CPU time may be its best performance in the simulation.
+From Tables \ref{Table1}, \ref{Table3} and \ref{Table31}, we note that except the MSEs of loading matrix for EMAPG and MMEM algorithms are similar, our EMAPG algorithm outperforms the MMEM algorithm with respect to CCOR and MSE, which implies that preserving the positive definiteness of $\hbSigma_{\be}$ can improve the penalized MLE of $\bLambda$ and $\bff$.
+And from Tables \ref{Table2}, \ref{Table4} and \ref{Table32}, we also note that the positive definiteness of $\hbSigma_{\be}$ plays an important role in the WLS estimation of $\bff$, and when RNPD of $\hbSigma_{\be}$ (or $\hbSigma_{\by}$) is higher, the superiority of our algorithm becomes more obvious.
+Moreover, as a byproduct the EMAPG algorithm also has very good performance in estimating the covariance structure of the approximate factor model.
+From Tables \ref{Table3} and \ref{Table31}, we note that the EPC algorithm may give best performance when $\hbSigma_{\be}$ is positive definite.
+This coincides with the conclusion given in \citep{Bai16} that it is hard to see whether MMEM(EMAPG) or EPC dominates the other, but no matter which method will be used a positive definite estimate of $\bSigma_{\be}$ is essential to the WLS estimate of $\bff$.
+We note that the EPC method also has very good performance in estimating the covariance structure of approximate factor model with respect to RMSE.
+But, due to the thresholding procedure in POET, the EPC method can not guarantee the positive definiteness of $\hbSigma_{\be}$, and becomes inefficiency in estimating $\bff$.
+We may conclude that our estimator \eqref{eq.minPnlhood} not only gives simultaneous estimates of the factor loading matrix $\bLambda$ and the error covariance matrix $\bSigma_{\be}$, but also can be used to estimate the covariance structure of the approximate factor model.
+According to our simulation, keeping the positive definiteness of the error covariance matrix can improve the estimation of loading matrix and factors (with WLS method) for both the one step penalized MLE and the two step EPC methods. {Another issue is CPU time.
+The the iterative step in keeping $\hbSigma_{\be}$ positive definite brings much more computational burden to EMAPG algorithm compared with MMEM algorithm.
+But the EMAPG algorithm does give best performance in our simulation.}